smallhadroncollider/taskell/roadmap.md

 - URL field - plus config to run specific command when selected (e.g. `open -a Chrome.app #{url}`)
 - Redo functionality
 - Make trello token UX better
-    * Open link automatically?
+    * [ ] Open link automatically?
-    * Ask for token and save to ini file automatically
+    * [ ] Ask for token and save to ini file automatically
 - Reordering sub-tasks
 - Add Trello syncing
 - Item count for lists?
     > Show the numbers of items in a list next to its title
 - Always show list title
     > Floating list titles - so you can always see what list you're in
-- Add description status indicator option to config.ini
-    > Part of the themeing should allow changing to different icon - might not work in all fonts
 - Duplicate task with `+`
+- Some way to just see tasks with due dates
+    * [ ] Sort by date or filter by urgency?
+- Ability to load a taskell file with custom config.ini settings
+    > Either command line arguments for settings or just a `-c other.ini` command

 ## In Progress

+- Sort out Homebrew forumula
+    > Make the necessary changes so that taskell can be put on the homebrew-core repository
+    * [ ] Find someone to submit it
+    * [x] Use `install_cabal_package`
+    * [x] Use `depends_on "cabal-install" => :build`

 ## Done